ni/ni-apis-python/CONTRIBUTING.md

 To preview in-work `.proto` file changes, (waiting for upload -- AB#3159540).

+# Publishing Packages

+You can publish one of the packages in the `packages` folder by creating a GitHub release in the ni-apis-python repo.
+Here are the steps to follow to publish a package:

+1. Use the `git tag <name>` command to create a tag for your release.
+The tag must be in the format `<package-name>/<package-version>` where `package-name` and `package-version` match the values found in pyproject.toml.
+Here's an example tag: `ni.protobuf.types/0.1.0-dev0`.
+If you'd like to create the release from a specific commit, you can pass the commit hash to the `git tag <name> <commit-hash>` command.
+2. Push your tag to the remote repo by running `git push --tags`.
+3. From the main GitHub repo page, select "Create a new release".
+4. On the "New Release" page, select the tag you just created from the "Select Tag" drop down.
+5. Enter a title in the "Release title" field.
+The title should contain the package name and version in the format `<package-name>-<package-version>`.
+For example: `ni.protobuf.types-0.1.0-dev0`.
+6. Click "Generate release notes" or provide your own release notes.
+7. If this is a pre-release release, check the "Set as a pre-release" checkbox.
+8. Click "Publish release".
+This should kick off a new publish workflow in the "Actions" page of the GitHub repo.
+9. Once the publish workflow has finished, you should see your release on pypi.
+10. The publish workflow will create a pull request to update the version in `pyproject.toml`.
+Please review that pull request and approve/submit if it is correct.

 # Developer Certificate of Origin (DCO)

    Developer's Certificate of Origin 1.1